gabrielanhaia/php-design-patterns/README.md

-- If you take a look at the examples in the blog or inside the folders `/src/{$pattern_name}/` you will notice that almost all the examples contain a folder called `components`, those folders are the files/classes used to demonstrate how to use each pattern.
+- If you take a look at the examples in the blog or inside the folders `/src/{$pattern_name}/` you will notice that almost
+  All the examples contain a folder called `components`; those folders are the files/classes used to demonstrate how to use each pattern.
 Never consider what is in there as part of the pattern!
 They are not examples to be followed in your applications.